costaalacuparmare/Turing-Machine/README.md

+# Turing Machine

+## Constantinescu Vlad

-This file contains the all around subject of the project and file contents
+>This file contains the all around subject of the project and file contents

 1. Subject: